-The write-down of inventories amounted to P141,792 and P227,468 as at December 31, 2021 and 2020, respectively (Note 7).
+The write-down of inventories amounted to P118,353 and P141,792 as at December 31, 2022 and 2021, respectively (Note 7).

-The carrying amount of inventories amounted to P8,730,041 and P5,946,809 as at December 31, 2021 and 2020 respectively (Note 7).
+The carrying amount of inventories amounted to P7,003,478 and P8,730,041 as at December 31, 2022 and 2021 respectively (Note 7).

-Estimated Useful Lives of Property, Plant and Equipment, Right-of-Use Assets and Deferred Containers.
-The Group estimates the useful lives of property, plant and equipment, right-of-use assets and deferred containers based on the period over which the assets are expected to be available for use.
-The estimated useful lives of property, plant and equipment, right-of-use assets and deferred containers are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
+Estimated Useful Lives of Property, Plant and Equipment, Right-of-Use Assets, Deferred Containers and Intangible Asset with Finite Useful Life.
+The Group estimates the useful lives of property, plant and equipment, right-of-use assets, deferred containers and intangible asset with finite useful life based on the period over which the assets are expected to be available for use.
+The estimated useful lives of property, plant and equipment, right-of-use assets, deferred containers and intangible asset with finite useful life are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

-In addition, estimation of the useful lives of property, plant and equipment, right-of-use assets and deferred containers is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
+In addition, estimation of the useful lives of property, plant and equipment, right-of-use assets, deferred containers and intangible asset with finite useful life is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
 It is possible, however, that future financial performance could be materially affected by changes in estimates brought about by changes in factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
-A reduction in the estimated useful lives of property, plant and equipment, right-of-use assets and deferred containers would increase the recorded cost of sales and selling and administrative expenses and decrease noncurrent assets.
+A reduction in the estimated useful lives of property, plant and equipment, right-of-use assets, deferred containers and intangible asset with finite useful life would increase the recorded cost of sales and selling and administrative expenses and decrease noncurrent assets.

-There are no changes in the estimated useful lives of property, plant and equipment, right-of-use assets and deferred containers as at December 31, 2021 and 2020.
+There are no changes in the estimated useful lives of property, plant and equipment, right-of-use assets, deferred containers and intangible asset with finite useful life as at December 31, 2022 and 2021.

-Property, plant and equipment, net of accumulated depreciation and amortization amounted to P4,543,848 and P4,529,195 as at December 31, 2021 and 2020, respectively.
-Accumulated depreciation and amortization of property, plant and equipment amounted to P8,952,518 and P8,420,190 as at December 31, 2021 and 2020, respectively (Note 10).
+Property, plant and equipment, net of accumulated depreciation and impairment losses amounted to P4,730,803 and P4,236,248 as at December 31, 2022 and 2021, respectively.
+Accumulated depreciation of property, plant and equipment amounted to P9,328,669 and P8,952,518 as at December 31, 2022 and 2021, respectively (Note 11).

-Right-of-use assets, net of accumulated depreciation and amortization amounted to P176,083 and P156,597 as at December 31, 2021 and 2020, respectively.
-Accumulated depreciation and amortization of right-of-use assets amounted to P104,275 and P118,202 as at December 31, 2021 and 2020, respectively (Note 11).
+Right-of-use assets, net of accumulated depreciation and amortization amounted to P97,751 and P176,083 as at December 31, 2022 and 2021, respectively.
+Accumulated depreciation and amortization of right-of-use assets amounted to P92,001 and P104,275 as at December 31, 2022 and 2021, respectively (Note 12).

-Deferred containers, net of accumulated amortization, included as part of "Other noncurrent assets - net" account in the consolidated statements of financial position amounted to P27,391 and P60,134 as at December 31, 2021 and 2020, respectively.
-Accumulated amortization of deferred containers amounted to P347,618 and P314,875 as at December 31, 2021 and 2020, respectively (Note 13).
+Deferred containers, net of accumulated amortization, included as part of "Other noncurrent assets - net" account in the consolidated statements of financial position amounted to P1,764 and P27,391 as at December 31, 2022 and 2021, respectively.
+Accumulated amortization of deferred containers amounted to P373,245 and P347,618 as at December 31, 2022 and 2021, respectively (Note 14).